martinvoegele/martinvoegele.github.io/_pages/software.md

 ## PENSA
+(developed at Stanford University)

-_Protein Ensemble Analysis_, a toolbox for exploratory analysis and comparison of structural ensembles of proteins.
+**Toolbox for exploratory analysis and comparison of structural ensembles of proteins.**

 Molecular simulations enable the study of proteins and other biomolecules and their dynamics on an atomistic scale.
 The large amount of data produced for ever larger and more complex systems often makes it difficult to find the meaningful patterns for the respective system.
 While most available analysis tools provide methods to analyze one simulation at a time, many common research pursuits involve analysis across several simulations and finding significant differences between similar conditions or setups.